 - The providers become more efficient and possess greater patient satisfaction –quality and patient engagement measures increase the focus on value, instead of volume.

-- Patients spend less money to achieve better health –the value-based care models assist in patient recovery faster and avoid chronic diseases like cancer, obesity, high blood pressure or diabetes.
+- Patients spend less money to achieve better health –the value-based care models assist in patient recovery faster and avoid chronic diseases like cancer, obesity, high blood pressure, or diabetes.

-Value-based care differs from a fee-for-service or capitated approach; in which the providers are paid based on the amount of healthcare services they deliver.
-And the ‘value’ in this value-based healthcare means measuring of health outcomes against the cost of delivering the outcomes.
+Value-based care differs from a fee-for-service or capitated approach; in which the providers are paid based on the number of healthcare services they deliver.
+And the ‘value’ in this value-based healthcare means measuring health outcomes against the cost of delivering the outcomes.
 It is a framework for restructuring the healthcare systems around the globe.